rachayita/OpsNotes/rust/rust.md

 - `use` directives can be used to "bring in scope" names from other namespaces
   - in use directives, curly brackets are "globs"
 - Using @ lets us test a value and save it in a variable within one pattern
-- fn exit(code: i32) -> !
-  - The ! means that exit() never returns.
-It’s a "divergent function".
-  - The ! is known as empty type or never type because it has no value
-  - `continue` has a ! type
-  - `panic!()` has a ! type
-  - `loop` has a ! type since the loop never ends
-  - expressions of type ! can be coerced into any other type
 - panic:
   - not a crash
   - not undefined behavior